Troubleshooting Kubernetes Engine

 Unable to connect to the server: getting credentials: exec: executable kic-iam-auth failed with exit code 1

-User authentication uses the Access key information set in the kubeconfig file under users > user > exec > env
+This indicates that the access key information in users > user > exec > env

-▶️ Refer to User Authentication Settings to reset the user authentication.
+▶️ Solution: Refer to User authentication settings to reconfigure the authentication.

 CSI Provisioner deployment, pod